rmendes1/de_music_data_lake/README.md

   <img alt="License" src="https://img.shields.io/badge/license-MIT-brightgreen">
 </p>

+# Music Data Lake

 ## Description
-The **Music Data Lake** is a project focused on collecting and processing music data.
+The **Music Data Lake** is a project focused on collecting, processing, and analyzing music data.
 It leverages technologies such as Apache Spark, Docker, and Debezium to handle large volumes of data and enable scalable analytics.
+The project includes full load and change data capture (CDC) ingestion into Databricks, organizing data into `raw` and `bronze` catalogs.
+Additionally, Apache Kafka is used to create Debezium topics and manage the consumer that retrieves CDC data for ingestion into the bucket.

 ## Technologies Used
 - **Apache Spark** - Distributed processing of large datasets.
 - **Docker & Docker Compose** - Containerization for easy deployment.
 - **Debezium** - Real-time data capture.
+- **Apache Kafka** - Message broker for CDC data streaming.
 - **PostgreSQL** - Structured data storage.
+- **Google Cloud Storage (GCS)** - Storage for full load and CDC ingestion.
+- **Databricks** - Data processing and management using `raw` and `bronze` catalogs.
-- **Music API** - Data collection from external service (Deezer Client).
+- **Music APIs** - Data collection from external services.

 ## Current Architecture
 The project is still under development.
 But we can already see the road so far